Having an eye test (easy read)

 Wearing the right glasses can help you to see better.

-We need good eyesight to help us to communicate and to be independent.
+Good eyesight can help us to communicate and be independent.

 You can choose to have an eye test at any optician.